JensVL/project-linux-ansible/report/report-01-lamp.md

 ### Update 22/11

 MariaDB user sometimes doesn't have write options by default anymore for some reason.
+The test results will say so too.
 Tried to fix:

 - using another [role](https://github.com/CarlosLongarela/ansible-role-mariadb)
 - double checking variables from the bertvv.mariadb role
 - adding `GRANT` permission into variable

-Manual workaround:
+without success.

+**Manual workaround:**

 - SSH into pu001 using `vagrant ssh pu001`
 - Run `mysql -u root -p` to log in as root user
 - Enter `root` as password
-- Eexecute `grant all privileges on *.* to user1@localhost identified by 'password' with grant option;`
+- Execute `grant all privileges on *.* to user1@localhost identified by 'password' with grant option;`
 - Exit out of the MariaDB shell using `exit`
 - Try to log in with the user: `mysql -u user1 -p`
 - Enter `password` as password
 - If successful, you should see the MariaDB prompt
+- The test will now succeed

 ## Test report